 5. 85% of produce is sourced locally

-Kicking off in 2015, Brisbane Airport adopted the paddock to plate food philosophy, encouraging retailers to integrate local produce into their menus.
+Kicking off in 2015, Brisbane Airport adopted the paddock to gate food philosophy, encouraging retailers to integrate local produce into their menus.

 Muesli from the Tweed Valley, cheese from the Sunshine Coast, and beer from Burleigh Brewing Co are just a few local favourites you can sample at The Lord Lamington.